hotwired/strada-site/_source/handbook/02_how_it_works.md

 }
 ```

-Notice the 3rd parameter when calling `send()`.
-It's a callback function that will get called when the native component replies back to the `"connect"` message.
+Notice the third parameter when calling `send()`.
+It's a callback function that will be called when the native component replies to the `"connect"` message.
 The submit button in the `<form>` is clicked, submitting the form to the server, just as if the user had tapped the button directly.

-The web component is now done and we can build a corresponding `"form"` component in the iOS and Android apps.
+The web component is now ready and we can build a corresponding `"form"` component in the iOS and Android apps.

 ## Building a Native iOS Component